| | | | | | |

-Spicy Dr Pepper Pulled Pork
+Easy Dr Pepper Pulled Pork (Slow Cooker or Oven Recipe)

-Slow Cooked SPICY DR PEPPER PULLED PORK – it may sound odd, but trust me… it’s SOOO good!
+Slow Cooked Dr Pepper Pulled Pork—it may sound odd, but trust me, it’s SOOO good!
+Dr Pepper Pulled Pork combines the sweet, unique taste of Dr Pepper with the savory, tender flavors of slow-cooked pork.
 It can be made in your oven OR crockpot.

 Spicy Dr. Pepper Pork Roast in a light blue cast iron pot